Turkey Meatballs You'll Love

-My father stopped by today to say hello.
+My father stopped by the other day to say hello.
 I offered him lunch which he declined but he did take me up on the offer to try one of these turkey meatballs.

-The mushrooms give the meatballs a meaty flavor.
-The mayonnaise, which is just an emulsion of oil, egg, and vinegar, not only adds some needed fat, but a bit of egg to help as a binder.
+The mushrooms give the turkey meatballs a meaty flavor.
+The mayonnaise, which is just an emulsion of oil, egg, and vinegar, not only adds some needed fat but a bit of egg to help as a binder.

 If you want a more pronounced mushroom flavor, add a few more minced shiitake mushrooms to the mix.

-- 1 Tbsp butter
+1 tablespoon butter

-- 1 large shallot, minced (about 1 Tbsp)
+1 large shallot, minced (about 1 tablespoons)

-- 1 clove garlic, minced (about 1 teaspoon)
+1 clove garlic, minced (about 1 teaspoon)

 1 teaspoon herbes de Provence

 1 pound ground turkey meat (we prefer thigh meat)

-- 1 teaspoon Dijon mustard
+1 teaspoon Dijon mustard

-- 1/2 teaspoon balsamic vinegar
+1/2 teaspoon balsamic vinegar

 1/4 teaspoon lemon zest (optional, if you have it use it)

-- 1 Tbsp mayonnaise
+1 tablespoon mayonnaise

-- 1 teaspoon Kosher salt
+1 teaspoon kosher salt

-- 1/2 teaspoon ground black pepper
+1/2 teaspoon ground black pepper

-- 1 Tbsp olive oil
+1 tablespoon extra virgin olive oil

 Optional Marinara Sauce